 “Mister Fox,” she said, “I am losing my glow, fading away.
 Do you know anyone who can help me?”

-The second night she gave Little Star the first vial.
+The second night, she gave Little Star the first vial.

-And so, she took the vial from the Sorceress, uncorked it, took a deep breath, and drank it all in one biiiiiiiig gulp!
+And so she took the vial from the Sorceress, uncorked it, took a deep breath, and drank it all in one biiiiiiiig gulp!

 ─ ·⋆˚☆˖°· ─

-The last swallow barely cleared Stella’s lips before she stuck out her tongue dramatically, her tiny face scrunched in betrayal.
+The last swallow barely cleared Stella’s lips before she stuck out her tongue dramatically, her face scrunched in betrayal.

 “…Mama?”
 Stella asked as she lay back down.
 “Did Little Star make it home t’the sky?”